DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Institute of Aboriginal Studies, 1986.

-———. *Bad Aboriginal Art and Other Essays: Tradition, Media, and Technological Horizons*.
-Vol. 3, Minneapolis: University of Minnesota Press, 1994.
+———. *Bad Aboriginal Art and Other Essays: Tradition, Media, and Technological Horizons*, Vol. 3, Minneapolis: University of Minnesota Press, 1994.

 Miller, D. and H.A.
 Horst.
 ‘The Digital and the Human: A Prospectus for Digital Anthropology’ in H. A. Horst and D. Miller (eds.) *Digital Anthropology*, London: Bloomsbury Publishing, 2013, pp. 3-35.

-Moran, M. ‘The Viability of 'Hub' Settlements’, *Dialogue* 29.1 (2010):
+Moran, M. ‘The Viability of “Hub” Settlements’, *Dialogue* 29.1 (2010):
 38-51.

 Morsillo, R. ‘Affordable Broadband for All Australians’, *Telecommunications Journal of Australia* 62.5 (2012): 78.1-78.16.

-Musharbash, Y. ‘”Only Whitefella Take That Road”: Culture Seen through the Intervention at Yuendumu’, in Hinkson (eds.) *Culture Crisis:
+Musharbash, Y. ‘“Only Whitefella Take That Road”: Culture Seen Through the Intervention at Yuendumu’, in Hinkson (eds.) *Culture Crisis:
 Anthropology and Politics in Aboriginal Australia*, Sydney: University of New South Wales Press, 2010, pp. 302-318.

-———. *Yuendumu Everyday: Contemporary Life in Remote Aboriginal Australia*.
-Canberra: Aboriginal Studies Press, 2009.
+———. *Yuendumu Everyday: Contemporary Life in Remote Aboriginal Australia*, Canberra: Aboriginal Studies Press, 2009.

 Myers, F. ‘Burning the Truck and Holding the Country: Pintupi Forms of Property and Identity’, in E.N.
 Wilmsen (eds.) *We Are Here: Politics of